Steve Shanks: London Marathon runner dies on way home from race

 MS was described on the page as a cause "close to [Mr Shanks's] heart" because a number of his close friends have the condition.

-"Steve was a keen runner never happier than running anything," it said.
+"Steve was a keen runner never happier than running," it said.

 "But he was more than just a runner - he was [a] musician, a knitter, and a renowned quizzer possessed of extensive knowledge of terrible pop music.